From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Primitive Graphs, Polar-Cats and Elementary Networks

 For the \emph{only-if}-direction, let $G=(X,E)$ be a $(v,G_1,G_2)$-polar-cat with $G_1=(X_1,E_1)$ and $G_2 = (X_2,E_2)$.
 Since $G$ is cat we have $|X|\geq 4$.
 Moreover, by definition of pseudo-cographs, $X_1\cap X_2 =\{v\}$, $X_1\cup X_2 = X$ and $|X_1|,|X_2|>1$.
 Let $(T_1,t_1)$ and $(T_2,t_2)$ be the unique discriminating caterpillars that explain $G_1$ and $G_2$, respectively.
 Consider now the labeled level-1 network $(N,t)$ with $N\coloneqq N(v,G_1,G_2)$ and $t\coloneqq t(v,G_1,G_2))$ as specified in Def.\ \ref{def:prop:PsC-l1N}.
 Indeed, by Prop.\ \ref{prop:PsC-l1N}, $(N,t)$ is a labeled level-1 network that explains $G$.
 Since both $T_1$ and $T_2$ are caterpillars for which $v$ is cherry, the unique cycle $C$ in $N$ consists of $\rho_N, \eta_N$ and all inner vertices of $T_1$ and $T_2$.
 It is now easy to see that $(N,t)$ is elementary and since $|X_1|,|X_2|>1$ and $|X_1| + |X_2| = |X| + 1 \geq 5$, $N$ must be strong.
 Since by assumption, $G_1$ and $G_2$ are connected (resp., disconnected) while $G-v$ is the disjoint union (resp.\ join) of $G_1-v$ and $G_2-v$ we have, by construction of $t$, $t(\rho_N) \neq t_1(\rho_{T_1}) = t_2(\rho_{T_2})$.
 Since $(T_1,t_1)$ and $(T_2,t_2)$ are discriminating and $t(\rho_N) \neq t_1(\rho_{T_1}) = t_2(\rho_{T_2})$, the labeled network $(N,t)$ is quasi-discriminating.
 Hence, $(N,t)$ is a strong elementary quasi-discriminating network that explains the polar-cat $G$. \end{proof}

-Taking Lemma \ref{lem:WeakElementary} and \ref{lem:StrongElementary} together we obtain \begin{theorem} A graph $G$ can be explained by quasi-discriminating elementary network if and only if $G$ is a caterpillar-explainable cograph on at least two vertices or a polar-cat. \end{theorem}
+Note that an elementary network is either weak or strong.
+This together with Lemma \ref{lem:WeakElementary} and Thm.~\ref{thm:StrongElementary} implies \begin{theorem} A graph $G$ can be explained by a quasi-discriminating elementary network if and only if $G$ is a caterpillar-explainable cograph on at least two vertices or a polar-cat. \end{theorem}

+To recall, a graph is primitive it if it has at least four vertices and contains only trivial modules, i.e., only the singletons and $X$.
 In the following, we show that polar-cats are precisely the primitive graphs that can be explained by a level-1 network.
-To this end, we need the following: \begin{lemma} If $G$ is a polar-cat, then $G$ is primitive and there is a level-1 network $(N,t)$ that explains $G$. \end{lemma} \begin{proof} Let $G=(X,E)$ be a polar-cat.
-By Lemma \ref{lem:StrongElementary}, $G$ can be explained by a strong quasi-discriminating elementary network $(N,t)$ on $X$ and, thus, by a level-1 network.
+To this end, we need the following \begin{lemma} If $G$ is a polar-cat, then $G$ is primitive and there is a level-1 network $(N,t)$ that explains $G$. \end{lemma} \begin{proof} Let $G=(X,E)$ be a polar-cat.
+By Thm.~\ref{thm:StrongElementary}, $G$ can be explained by a strong quasi-discriminating elementary network $(N,t)$ on $X$ and, thus, by a level-1 network.

 Therefore, it remains to show that $G$ is primitive.
 To this end, let $(N,t)$ be a strong quasi-discriminating elementary network on $X$ that explains $G$.
-Note, application of Prop.~\ref{prop:polcat-pc} shows that for every integer $n\geq 4$ there is a polar-cat on $|X|=n$ vertices.
-Hence, we can proceed by induction on $|X|$.
+We emphasize that application of Prop.~\ref{prop:polcat-pc} shows that for every integer $n\geq 4$ there is a polar-cat on $n$ vertices.
+Hence, in order to show that $G$ is primitive, we can proceed by induction on $|X|$.
 In the following, let $C\subseteq N$ be the underlying unique cycle and $P^1$ and $P^2$ be its sides.
 As base case, let $|X|=4$.
 Since $N$ is strong, one side of $C$ must contain one and the other side two vertices that are distinct from $\eta_N$ and $\rho_N$.
-There are precisely two possible quasi-discriminating labelings $t_1$ and $t_2$ of $N$ up to the choice of the labeling of the hybrid-vertex $\eta_C$; cf.\ Fig. \ref{fig:nonUniqueN}.
+There are precisely two possible quasi-discriminating labelings $t_1$ and $t_2$ of $N$ up to the choice of the labeling of the unique hybrid-vertex $\eta_N$; cf.\ Fig. \ref{fig:nonUniqueN}.
 It is easy to see that for both labelings $t_1$ and $t_2$, we have $G\simeq \mathscr{G}(N,t_1) \simeq\mathscr{G}(N,t_2) \simeq P_4$ and thus, $G$ is primitive.
 Assume now that $G=(X,E)$ is primitive for all $X$ with $4\leq |X|<n$ vertices.